Contents (click on a category name to go to that section)

 When classes are combined, they are still separated for promotional and championship scoring.

-All classes are championship classes except for the 50cc and 65cc classes.
-In the 85cc and Supermini classes, races at Central Village are not counted as championship races for either series.
+All classes are championship classes.
+50cc class will not run at The Wick-338 in 2017.
+50cc and 65cc classes do not run at Central Village.
+The 85cc and Supermini classes, raced at Central Village are not counted as championship races for each series; promotional points, trophies, and contingencies are awarded.
 Unless otherwise noted, all classes run two series throughout the year.
 A spring series and a fall series

 GM-1 If a race is stopped and less than 50% has been run, the referee may

 A. Run the remaining portion